 Q: Where can you get a flu shot in Arizona?

-A: You can find a convenient influenza vaccination site near you by visiting: Vaccines.gov - Search for flu vaccine locations
+You can get a vaccine at your healthcare provider's office, pharmacies, and your county health department.
+You can find a convenient influenza vaccination site near you by visiting: Vaccines.gov - Search for flu vaccine locations.

 This information is provided for educational purposes only.
 Individuals should always consult with their healthcare providers regarding medical care or treatment, as recommendations, services or resources are not a substitute for the advice or recommendation of an individual's physician or healthcare provider.
 Services or treatment options may not be covered under an individual's particular health plan.